fish-shell/fish-shell/doc_src/language.rst

   emacs &

-will start the emacs text editor in the background. :ref:`fg <cmd-fg>` can be used to bring it into the foreground again when needed.
+will start the emacs text editor in the background. :doc:`fg <cmds/fg>` can be used to bring it into the foreground again when needed.

 Most programs allow you to suspend the program's execution and return control to fish by pressing :kbd:`Control`\ +\ :kbd:`Z` (also referred to as ``^Z``).
 Once back at the fish commandline, you can start other programs and do anything you want.
-If you then want you can go back to the suspended command by using the :ref:`fg <cmd-fg>` (foreground) command.
+If you then want you can go back to the suspended command by using the :doc:`fg <cmds/fg>` (foreground) command.

-If you instead want to put a suspended job into the background, use the :ref:`bg <cmd-bg>` command.
+If you instead want to put a suspended job into the background, use the :doc:`bg <cmds/bg>` command.

-To get a listing of all currently started jobs, use the :ref:`jobs <cmd-jobs>` command.
+To get a listing of all currently started jobs, use the :doc:`jobs <cmds/jobs>` command.
-These listed jobs can be removed with the :ref:`disown <cmd-disown>` command.
+These listed jobs can be removed with the :doc:`disown <cmds/disown>` command.

 At the moment, functions cannot be started in the background.
-Functions that are stopped and then restarted in the background using the :ref:`bg <cmd-bg>` command will not execute correctly.
+Functions that are stopped and then restarted in the background using the :doc:`bg <cmds/bg>` command will not execute correctly.

 If the ``&`` character is followed by a non-separating character, it is not interpreted as background operator.
 Separating characters are whitespace and the characters ``;<>&|``.